Testing is available for people with symptoms.

-Testing is recommended for anyone with cold, influenza or COVID-19-like symptoms, even mild ones.
+Testing is available for anyone with cold, influenza or COVID-19-like symptoms.
 Symptoms include:

 - Cough or worsening of chronic cough

 - Shortness of breath

 - Runny nose

 - Loss of sense of smell or taste

 - Muscle aches

 - Abdominal pain

 - Skin rashes or discoloration of fingers or toes.